 The Dropbox desktop application is available for Linux, macOS, and Windows operating systems.
 (Visit this article instead if you are running Windows 10 in S mode).

 Once installed, you’ll have the Dropbox desktop app, a Dropbox icon in your system tray/menu bar, and a Dropbox folder on your computer.
 Any changes you make to the Dropbox application are automatically synced to your account on dropbox.com.

 How to download and install the Dropbox desktop app

-Follow these simple steps to download and install the Dropbox desktop app on a Linux, Mac, or Windows computer.
+To download and install the Dropbox desktop application on a Linux, Mac, or Windows computer, click this link.

 How to install the desktop app with admin privileges

 The Dropbox desktop app requires admin privileges to run with full functionality on your computer.
 This enables multiple different core features of Dropbox, including:

 - Sync icons that show the sync status of files and folders

 - Right-click context menus for taking quick actions in Dropbox

 - Access to Smart Sync